OL345/ToDo/README.md

 ## Mark ToDo
   - Marks task as Todo

+## View as List
+  - Lets you view your Tasks as a List

+## View as Table
+  - Lest you view your Tasks as a Table

 ## Start Server
   - start Backend with npm start run on http://localhost:3000/
   - start Frontend with ng serve on http://localhost:4200/